 Course summary

-Medicine is potentially one of the most exciting and challenging of all professions.
-A Doctor of Medicine aims to produce knowledgeable, caring and competent graduates, who are well prepared to practise medicine under supervision as interns and subsequently to commence vocational training in any area of medicine.
-We offer a four-year program of study and encourage applications from high-performing graduates from a diverse range of backgrounds.
-No preference is given to any particular undergraduate degree.
+Medicine is an exciting and challenging profession.
+The Doctor of Medicine at UOW aims to produce knowledgeable, caring, and competent graduates, who are well prepared to practise medicine under supervision as interns and subsequently to commence postgraduate specialist training in any area of medicine.
+UOW offers a four-year program of study and encourages applications from a diverse range of backgrounds.
+Information on how to apply for this degree is available on the Graduate School of Medicine website.

 This degree